3 Cut Flower Garden Layout Ideas (Plus Tips To Plan Your Own Design)

 Start small.
 You can always add more later

 If this is your first cut flower garden, or any garden, for that matter, it will pay off big time to start small.
-You can always expand your garden in future years, but trying to do too much at once is a common gardening mistake.
+You can always expand your space in future years, but trying to do too much at once is a common mistake.

-Plan out a small garden bed or two that you can maintain with just an hour or two of work per week to maximize your chances of a productive and enjoyable gardening year.
+Plan out a small flower bed or two that you can maintain with just an hour or two of work per week to maximize your chances of a productive and enjoyable season.
 For most gardeners, even new ones, you can do this with a garden of 20-30 square feet.

 That amount of space will provide you with 2-3 small garden beds or a collection of containers and planters.
 Once the busy time of spring planting has passed, they won’t require much maintenance beyond occasional weeding, weekly watering, and regular harvesting.

-Let your garden site guide your layout design
+Let your growing site guide your layout design

 Where you place your garden is almost as important as what you plant in it.
 You’ll want to take into account the amount of sun and shade your chosen plants will need, prevailing winds, access to water, and any preexisting structures or features that might influence your decision.

-The results of your observation will significantly influence how you design your garden space and what flowers you choose to include.
+The results of your observation will significantly influence how you develop a plan and what flowers you choose to include.

 Start with easy-to-grow flower varieties